 Originally known as the AARE Award for Doctoral Research in Education, the first award was made in 1989.
 In 2014 the Award was renamed in honour of Dr Ray Debus, AARE founding member and Honorary Life Member, who passed away early that year.
 Ray had the distinction of having attended all 44 AARE annual conferences held from the association’s founding up to 2013.
 During his many years at the University of Sydney, Ray mentored many doctoral students and early career researchers.

 Funding round: single round per annum

-Status of funding round: closed
+Status of funding round: open

 Amount: up to $1000 to go towards one year's AARE membership, one night's accommodation with a return airfare to the Conference

 Anyone who has been awarded a doctoral degree from an Australian institution in the two years prior to 30 June in the year of the award is eligible.
 Nominations close on 31 July each year.
 Theses accepted for the degree after this date may be nominated in the following year.

 Nominations may be made from qualified Faculties, Schools or Departments of Education, or from other relevant parts of the University where doctoral theses in the field of education research are produced, by the Dean or relevant Head.

 No more than one nomination may be made in any one year from each institution.